alvintjw/ChatApp/README.md

   - The server listens on a specified port (default: 5000).

 - **Handling Connections**:

   - When a client connects, the server logs a message indicating a new connection.
   - The server listens for the `"join"` event from the client.
 Upon receiving this event, the server logs the `name` and `room` sent by the client.
+  - The server listens for the `"sendMessage"` from the client.
+Upon receiving this event, the server will update emit the message to all clients in the same room as the sender.
+It will then execute the callback function provided by the client to acknowledge that the message was successfully received and broadcasted.

   - The server also listens for the `"disconnect"` event, which is triggered when a user leaves the chat, logging a message indicating that the user has disconnected.